 I tried to capture the folding steps in the last picture above, though it’s a little bit hard to fold and photograph at the same time. 🙂 Once your fillings are laid horizontally on the tortilla with a margin around the ends, you’ll fold up the bottom half horizontally.
 Use the bottom edge to tuck under the filling a bit and push it back towards you, making it snug in there.

 Then fold each side up and hold the edges down snugly as you roll the burrito up.
 Stack these freezer breakfast burritos with the seam side down to hold them in place as you prep the rest of the batch.

-I like to wrap each freezer breakfast burrito in aluminum foil, and place them in a jumbo plastic bag in the freezer.
+I like to wrap each burrito in aluminum foil, and place them in a jumbo plastic bag in the freezer.
 I’ve been toying around with the idea of ditching the foil and simply storing them in the bag without any covering, but I’m afraid they might stick together and be a pain to separate once frozen.
 Choose your preferred method though.

-How to reheat frozen breakfast burritos in the microwave
+Reheating frozen breakfast burritos in the microwave

-My favorite method to reheat breakfast burritos is in the microwave.
+My favorite method to reheat freezer breakfast burritos is in the microwave.
 The best part about it is that you don’t even need to thaw them beforehand.
 They can go right from freezer to microwave.